 6. Homes without a security system are 300% more likely to be burglarized.

-A house without a security system is nearly 3 times more at risk of being burglarized, home invasion statistics show.
-Criminals will seek out and target unprotected homes as there is far less risk of them being caught during or after the crime.
+Criminals will seek out and target unprotected homes, as there is far less risk of them being caught during or after the crime.

-7. Less than 1 in 5 homes have a security system in place.
+7. Less than 1 in 4 homes have a security system.

 8. 95% of home invasions are forceful entries.

-9. Single parents are most at risk of a home invasion.
+9. Over 50% of single parents are most at risk of a home invasion.

-10. Poor households are much more likely to be robbed.
+10. Poor households are 300% more likely to be robbed than others.

 11. You are almost twice as likely to be robbed if you rent rather than own a home.

-The latest burglary statistics show that renters are at much more risk than homeowners.
-However, in recent years, the gap has been closing, likely a result of renting becoming much more common.
+The latest burglary statistics show that renters are at much greater risk than homeowners.
+However, the gap has been closing recently, likely due to renting becoming much more common.

-12. It takes less than one minute for a thief to break into your home.
+12. A thief takes less than 10 minutes to break into your home.

 Home Invasion Statistics by State

-Wonder which is the safest state to live in?
-Here’s what stats say:
+If you are wondering which is the safest state to live in, here's what the statistics say.

-14. New Mexico has the highest rate of burglaries in the US.
+13. Texas has the highest rate of burglaries in the US in 2021.

 One would expect high-density metropolitan hubs such as New York and California to suffer from higher home invasion rates.

-However, United States burglary statistics actually show the most ruralized states generally have more victims.
-There aren’t many people living in apartments and a scattered low-density populace means that response time from law enforcement agencies is slow.
+However, US government data shows that more rural states generally have more victims.
+Few people live in apartments, and a scattered, low-density populace means that response time from law enforcement agencies is slower.

 Home Invasion Gun Statistics

-16. Guns at home are more likely to intimidate family members than to thwart crime.
+15. Guns at home are more likely to intimidate family members than thwart crime.

-In another study, it was found that using a gun for self-defense had little impact in reducing the likelihood of preventing injury or property loss when compared to other forms of protective actions.
+Another study found that using a gun for self-defense had little impact on reducing the likelihood of preventing injury or property loss compared to other forms of protective action.

 Car Burglary Statistics

-18. Honda Civic is the most frequently stolen car in the United States.
+18. The Honda Civic is the most often stolen vehicle in the US.

-With 35,426 ones missing last recorded year, the Honda Civic was the most commonly stolen vehicle in the country, according to burglary statistics.
-This was followed by the Honda Accord, at 36,815.
+With 35,426 vehicles missing last year, the Honda Civic was the most commonly stolen vehicle in the country, according to burglary statistics, followed by the Honda Accord at 36,815.

-Honda cars are most likely targeted because of their excellent resale value and the large market for their parts, which are easy to resell on the black market.
+Honda cars are most likely targeted because of their excellent resale value and the prominent market for their parts, which are easy to resell on the black market.

 What are the chances of a burglary?